hirefrank/pg-to-sqlite/README.md

 # PostgreSQL to SQLite3 Data Conversion

-This Bash script allows you to convert data from a PostgreSQL database into a SQLite3 database file.
+This Bash script allows you to migrate data from a PostgreSQL database into a SQLite3 database file.
 It creates a PostgreSQL dump file (if it doesn't already exist), converts the dump file into SQLite3-compatible SQL statements, and imports the data into a new or existing SQLite3 database file.

 ## Prerequisites